datatrail-jhu/09_dataanalysis/manuscript/00_purpose.md

 o) Mechanistic

 {choose-answers: 4}
-?5 We collect data about a sample of songs from the Spotify catalogue and want to look for the relationships between any pair of words to figure out if there are any words that are commonly used together in songs.
+?5 We collect data about a sample of songs from the Spotify uncatalogued and want to look for the relationships between any pair of words to figure out if there are any words that are commonly used together in songs.
 What type of analysis is this?

 C) Exploratory
 o) Descriptive